Time for a New Zealand Road Trip!

 Your final stop on Surf Highway 45 is Hawera.
 Along the way, Manaia’s Kaupokanui Beach and then Ohawe Beach will give you your final surf waves on this road trip.

-We have a more in-depth guide to the Taranaki region too, here: Taranaki – Guide for Backpackers.
+We have a more in-depth list of activities in the Taranaki region too, here: 10 Amazing Things to Do in Taranaki.
 And for more stops to check out, see the 15 Places to Stop at on Taranaki’s Surf Highway 45.

 What to See on the Forgotten World Highway

 The mystical Forgotten World Highway starts in Taumarunui, which is a good place to start canoe or kayaking adventures into the Whanganui National Park.

 Take a detour when leaving Taurmarunui by visiting the 85m (279ft) waterfall, Mt Damper Falls, which spills over into pristine waters.